Coryphantha delicata: Distribution

 The iNaturalist website documents research-grade observations occurring in the northeastern Mexican states of Tamaulipas, Coahuila, Aguascalientes, San Luis Potosí, Nuevo León, Durango, Zacatecas and Guanajuato.

 Taxonomy

 Coryphantha delicata was described by the US botanist Lewis Bremer and published for the first time in Cactus and Succulent Journal 51: 79, in 1979.

 Etymology

 The genus name Coryphantha is derived from the Greek coryphe, meaning 'top' or 'head', plus anthos meaning 'flower'; this combination refers to the flowers' location at the apex of the stems.
 The term delicata, from the Latin deliciarum, meaning "delicate" or smooth, may refer to the species' small size.

 Gardening with Coryphantha delicata

 Coryphantha delicata often is sold as a potted plant and may be planted in xeriscaping, its attraction being its unusually small, spherical shape and flowers which on such a small body may look oversized.
 Sometimes plants of this species are sold as Coryphantha palmeri, which is a synonym for Coryphantha compacta.
-Typical of Corphanthus cacti, which commercially often are referred to as Cory Cacti, the planting soil should be well drained, sandy or rocky soil enriched with organic matter such as organic compost.
-The pH level should range between 6.0 and 7.0.
-To enhance drainage one might incorporate perlite or coarse sand into the soil mixture.